Halloween Ends: Music

 The score for Halloween Ends was composed by John Carpenter, his son Cody Carpenter, and Daniel Davies, who had previously collaborated on the first two films in the series.
 The official soundtrack was released digitally on October 14, 2022, by Sacred Bones Records, with a limited vinyl release set for January 20, 2023.
 In anticipation of the film's premiere, two tracks were released in September 2022, "The Junk Yard" and "The Procession".
 Recorded entirely at Carpenter and Davies's home studios, the score incorporates themes from the original 1978 film and features original music from electronic music group Boy Harsher.

 Release

 Halloween Ends premiered at Grauman's Chinese Theater, Los Angeles, as part of Beyond Fest on October 11, 2022.
-The premiere coincided with Curtis's induction ceremony at the Hollywood Walk of Fame in front of the theater the following day.
+The premiere coincided with actress Jamie Lee Curtis's induction ceremony at the Hollywood Walk of Fame in front of the theater the following day.
 The film was released theatrically in the United States by Universal Pictures on October 14, 2022, playing in 3,901 theaters for a total theatrical run of approximately 3.8 weeks.
 In addition, the film started streaming simultaneously on paid tiers of Peacock for 60 days.
-It was initially set to release on October 15, 2021, before being delayed due to the COVID-19 pandemic.
+It was initially set to be theatrically released on October 15, 2021, but it was delayed due to the COVID-19 pandemic.

 Home media

-Halloween Ends was released digitally on November 15, 2022, and was released on Blu-ray and DVD on December 27, 2022.
+Halloween Ends was released digitally on November 15, 2022, and was released on Ultra HD Blu-ray, Blu-ray and DVD on December 27, 2022.

 Reception

-Box office and streaming numbers

-Halloween Ends grossed $64.1 million in the United States and Canada, and $40.9 million in other territories, for a worldwide total of $105 million.
-It was the lowest-grossing out of the trilogy of Halloween films directed by David Gordon Green.